Efik language: Word origins

 The Efik Language besides making new words from Efik verbs and other pre-existing words, further borrows words from other languages.
 Several words in the Efik vocabulary were equally borrowed from European languages such as Portuguese and English.
 According to Simmons, "Efik words applied to European-introduced innovations consist of single words extended in meaning to include new concepts or material objects, and secondary formations constituting new combinations of primary morphemes.
-Words denoting material objects which history relates Europeans introduced at an early date, are uñwọñ - Tobacco and snuff, lbokpot 'maize' and probably, lwa 'cassava'."
+Words denoting material objects which history relates Europeans introduced at an early date, are un̄wọn̄ – Tobacco and snuff, lbokpot 'maize' and probably, lwa 'cassava'."
 Religious and educational terms can be dated to 1846 when the Scottish missionaries arrived Old Calabar and began their mission.
 According to Simmons, "Efik frequently designate an introduced object with the name of the group from whom they obtained it used as a noun in genitive relationship together with the noun which names the object".
 The most common nouns used to identify specific groups include Mbakara (European), Oboriki (Portuguese), Unehe (Igbo), Asanu (Hausa), Ekoi, Ibibio.
 Compounds that illustrate this usage include "Oboriki Unen" (Portuguese Hen), "Utere Mbakara" (Turkey), Ikpọ Unehe (Igbo climbing rope), Okpoho Ibibio (the manilla, copper ring once used as currency in Ibibioland).